DKISTDC/dkist/docs/io.rst

 object, these loader objects, provide a delayed-io interface to the FITS file, only opening the file for reading when the data or the header is accessed.

-The `~dkist.io.array_containers.BaseFITSArrayContainer` class handles converting an array of `asdf.ExternalArrayReference` objects into an array of `~dkist.io.loaders.BaseFITSLoader` objects and then providing a method of converting this array of loaders into an array class.
-Currently, a container for `numpy.ndarray` and `dask.array.Array` are provided.
+The `~dkist.io.array_collections.BaseFITSArrayCollection` class handles converting an array of `asdf.ExternalArrayReference` objects into an array of `~dkist.io.loaders.BaseFITSLoader` objects and then providing a method of converting this array of loaders into an array class.
+Currently, a collection for `numpy.ndarray` and `dask.array.Array` are provided.

 API Reference